Table of Contents

-There are several causative factors of extra-pulmonary conditions associated with the reduction of TLC:
+There are several causative factors of extrapulmonary conditions associated with a reduction in TLC.

-Spine problems – kyphoscoliosis, lateral curvature, anteroposterior angulation, kyphosis or combination of this conditions.
+Spinal problems: Kyphoscoliosis, lateral curvature, anteroposterior angulation, kyphosis, or a combination of these conditions.
 The severity and advance of the disease are estimated by the scope of the Cobb angle, which is an angle made up of two limbs of a convex prime curvature of the spine.
-If the figure is larger than 100°, it reflects respiratory failure.
+An angle larger than 100° indicates respiratory failure.

 - Central nervous system

 - Respiratory muscle

 Obesity is a major cause of restricted lung volume, as there is a direct relationship between body mass index and TLC and thus the development of obesity hypoventilation syndrome and obstructive sleep apnea.
 Hereditary factors also play a pivotal role (eg, myasthenia gravis).